 Central staff activity related to the MPO's legislatively mandated responsibilities is documented in a Unified Planning Work Program (UPWP) that typically covers a two-year period and is updated annually.
 The UPWP is reviewed and approved by the NJTPA Board of Trustees.
 The UPWP summarizes and guides the transportation planning activities of the NJTPA staff, its member agencies and other transportation agencies in the region.
 Volume I of the eight-volume UPWP lists the task goals outlined for each division of central staff and the budget necessary to complete each task.
 Once the UPWP is approved, any amendments must be voted on by the Board.
-Guidance for the annual update of the UPWP is provided by the NJTPA Strategic Business Plan.

 All the work tasks in the current UPWP flow from the NJTPA's Long Range Transportation Plan (LRTP), which is updated every four years.
 The plan offers a vision of the future of transportation in the region and identifies numerous regional needs and issues to be addressed.
-The current LRTP, Plan 2045, was adopted by the NJTPA Board of Trustees in November 2017.